 The consolidated financial statements report certain categories of expenses that are attributable to one or more programs or supporting functions of the Foundation.
 Expenses are directly applied when applicable and are allocated to programs or support services based on the table shown below.
 The costs of providing program and other activities have been summarized on a functional basis in the consolidated statements of activities.
-Such allocations are determined by management on an equitable basis.
 Expenses are allocated as follows:

 Expense Allocation Method

-Payroll, taxes and benefits Advertising and promotion Office expenses Maintenance Information technology Occupancy Depreciation Insurance Time and Effort Full Time Equivalents
+Payroll, taxes and benefits Time and Effort

+Advertising and promotion Full Time Equivalents

+Office expenses Full Time Equivalents

+Maintenance Full Time Equivalents

+Information technology Full Time Equivalents

+Occupancy Full Time Equivalents

+Depreciation Full Time Equivalents

+Insurance Full Time Equivalents

 Other Full Time Equivalents